apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>name defines sharding name, this name is also part of Service DNS name, so this name will comply with IANA Service Naming rule.
+<p>Specifies the identifier for the sharding configuration.
+This identifier is included as part of the Service DNS
+name and must comply with IANA Service Naming rules.
-The name is also used to generate the name of the underlying components with the naming pattern <code>$(ShardingSpec.Name)-$(ShardID)</code>.
+It is used to generate the names of underlying components following the pattern <code>$(ShardingSpec.Name)-$(ShardID)</code>.
-At the same time, the name of component template defined in ShardingSpec.Template.Name will be ignored.</p>
+Note that the name of the component template defined in ShardingSpec.Template.Name will be disregarded.</p>
 </td>
 </tr>
 <tr>